-Join Scott Gardner for an in-depth discussion in this video What you should know, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video What you should know, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] There are a few prerequisites to taking this course.
 First, you should be comfortable with using a Mac, know how to get around, open applications and files and the like.
 You should know how to write code into a source editor.
 I'll be writing some SWIFT code along the way so a familiarity with SWIFT will be helpful.
 Lastly, if you have developed iOS Apps before, you'll feel right at home in Xcode.
 If you are brand new to iOS development, you may want to check out our Xcode 7 Essential Training.
 This is a great course to familiarize yourself with Xcode.
 If you're ready, let's get started.

 Here iOS app architect Scott Gardner explains how to create designable views and dynamic and adaptive user interfaces for any screen size or orientation.
 He shows how to work with stack views, images, custom fonts, and Interface Builder's Auto Layout tools, which speed up your design process and help adhere to Apple's interface guidelines.
 Along the way, he provides best practices for designing interfaces that are clean, efficient, and enjoyable for users.